PyCity-game/Missile-showdown/README.md

-# Pygame game made in 1 display
+# Pygame game made in 1 day

 ## Controls:
-Q and mouse hovering over green base - shoot your Missile Mouse - move your Missile
+Q and mouse hovering over green base - shoot your Missile

+Mouse - move your Missile

 E - restart game when ended

 You need to destroy the red base